 Possible Causes:

-• Corrosion or Loose Connections: Corrosion on battery terminals or loose connections can lead to electrical issues.
+- Corrosion or Lose Connections: Corrosion on battery terminals or loose connections can lead to electrical issues.

 Solutions: